Configuration

 -

-- Additional Options for Schema generation such as indexes or other directives.
+options- Additional Options for Schema generation such as indexes or other directives.

 - This is a key value pair between a intrinsic/edge to list of directives to apply